Wind energy and its issues.

 1) What is the wind?

-It is renewable energy "in fashion" but not necessarily the most efficient.
+It's renewable energy "fashionable" but not necessarily the most efficient.

 The blades of wind turbines used to capture the mechanical energy of the wind.
 One can choose to operate directly or transform it into electrical energy.